Hugh Durham Award

-The Hugh Durham National Coach of the Year Award (formerly called the CollegeInsider.com Mid-Major Coach of the Year Award from 2005 to 2009) is an award given annually to the most outstanding mid-major men's college basketball head coach in NCAA Division I competition.
+The Hugh Durham National Coach of the Year Award (formerly called the CollegeInsider.com Mid-Major Coach of the Year Award) is an award given annually to the most outstanding mid-major men's college basketball head coach in NCAA Division I competition.
 The award was established in 2005 and was renamed for head coach Hugh Durham, who coached at Florida State, Georgia and Jacksonville.
-Among his many accomplishments, Durham is the only person to be the all-time winningest coach for three separate NCAA basketball programs.
+He led those teams to a combined 15 national postseason tournaments, including a national runner-up season with Florida State in 1972 and a Final Four appearance with Georgia in 1983.

 Selection

-The Hugh Durham Award is voted on by 20 members who are on a panel consisting of former and current head coaches.
-Durham himself is the chairman, and the award is presented at the Final Four to the top mid-major men's basketball coach.
+The Hugh Durham Award is voted on by 10-member panel consisting of former and current head coaches along with two senior staff members from Collegeinsider.com.
+The award is presented at the Final Four to the top mid-major men's basketball coach.

 Definitions of the term "mid-major" in the context of college basketball vary widely.
-For purposes of its "mid-major" awards and honors—the Durham Award for coaches and the Lou Henson Award and Lou Henson All-America Team for players—CollegeInsider.com has established its own definition of the term, which includes the following conferences, as well as any basketball independents.
+For purposes of its "mid-major" awards and honors—the Durham Award for coaches and the Lou Henson Award and Lou Henson All-America Team for players—Collegeinsider.com has established its own definition of the term, which includes the following conferences, as well as any basketball independents.